DatIT-026/thu-khoa-ly-mobile-version/README.md

-# ⚠️ Support for UrGift will end in February 2026
+# ⚠️ Support for UrGift has ended in February 2026

 After February 19, 2026, we will no longer provide security updates or technical support for the **Thu-Khoa-Ly Project (Mobile Version)**.